thruthesky/fireflutter/README.md

 ## No of profile view

 A user can see other user's profile.
-Fireflutter provides a way of count the no of users who saw my profile.
+FireFlutter provides a way of count the no of users who saw my profile.
 It is turned off by default and you can turn it on with `UserService.instance.init(enableNoOfProfileView)`.
 The history is saved under `/no_of_profile_view_history` collection so you can list and sort.

 ```json
 {